PsyChiLin/EFAshiny/paper/paper.md

 - Default arguments from recommendations in the literature
 - Demonstrations using a typical item-level scale dataset

 Our application is primarily aimed at behavioral science researchers who want to analyze and visualize item-level scales or datasets with a set of associated variables using EFA.
-It is also noted that EFAshiny can be used to provide EFA-based connectivity analyses in neuroimaging data, such as functional near-infrared spectroscopy (fNIRS).
+It is also noted that EFAshiny can be used to provide EFA-based connectivity analyses in neuroimaging data, such as Event related potentials (ERPs) and functional near-infrared spectroscopy (fNIRS).

 # References